You're smart. And you're not afraid to show it.

 Chances are, you'll find your own voice here.

 And you won't hesitate to use it.
-In fact, the Princeton Review ranked Wells 17th in the nation for encouraging class discussion.
+In fact, the Princeton Review ranks Wells among the best schools in nation for encouraging class discussion.
 You may even discover a passion and intensity you didn't even know you had.
 You'll never get lost in a lecture hall.
 Our classes are small—13 students is the norm.
 There's one professor for every nine students.
 They know your name.
 They know where you came from.
 And more importantly they'll help you get where you want to go.

 Who are you?